A collection of conversations in and around the creative world of ASMR

 Pillow Talks: Conversations on ASMR

-Straighten your pillows and sit comfortably!
-Through a collection of conversations between fascinating voices and the exhibition’s curator, Pillow Talks offer a soft journey through some of the ideas that make ASMR one of the most interesting emerging creative fields on the Internet.
-Join us to understand what ASMR really is and where the movement might be heading.
+Straighten your pillows and find a comfortable spot!
+Pillow Talks offer a series of primers through some of the concepts that make ASMR one of the most important creative fields on the Internet.
+Join the exhibition’s curator along with special guests as they parse the world of ASMR to try to understand where the movement might be heading.

 How to connect

-Search for our account and tap on the profile picture (which will have a purple ring around it when we are live) at 15.00 Stockholm time (CEST), every Tuesday.
+Search for our account and tap on the profile picture (which will have a purple ring around it when we are live).
 Free free to type questions during the broadcast; you can do this through the comment box at the bottom of the screen.
-Afterward the broadcast has ended, you can watch each Pillow Talk again on ArkDes Play.

 ASMR and Activism